hfereidouni/DataScience/Milestone2/posts/GiveItYourBestShot.markdown

 ## Model 3: Logistic Regression with L1 regulizer

 ### Step 1: Hyperparameters tuning
-Based on our implementation of logistic regression in part 3, we did some hyperparameter tuning and added L1 regulizer as an added optimizer in this part.
+Based on our implementation of logistic regression in part 3, we did some feature engineering and regularization and added L1 regulizer as an added optimizer in this part.

 ### Step 2: Feature selection
 For this part we have selected fetaures ['game_time','period','x','y','shot_type','last_event_type', 'x_coord_last_event', 'y_coord_last_event', 'Time_from_the_last_event', 'Distance_from_the_last_event', 'Rebound', 'change_shot_angle', 'Speed', 'shot_dist','angle_net'] to train our model.